MegaMek/megamek.github.io/_posts/2021-12-31-New Development Release v0.49.6.md

 + PR #3249: Ammo/Weapon techbase mismatch fixes + one instance of missing ammo
 + Increasing MegaMek's base RAM allocation to 2 GB
 + Data: Updating mechfiles (fluff, some errata) new sprites updated quirks (includes fix for #3253).
-+ Updating Mechview to have a line break between fluff text.
++ Updating MekView to have a line break between fluff text.
 + Issue #3255: Add missing TSM BV modifier (x2) to Claws
 + PR #3625: Don't show ECM bubbles for hidden hostile units
 + PR #3270: Updating Flat Look and Feel from 0.26 to 1.6.5
 + PR #3281: Updating Commons-Text to 1.9 from 1.8
 + PR #3261: Allows active probes to reveal hidden units "on the move" as per TacOps Active Probe rules.
 + PR #3288: princess: ignoreTarget: unitID
-+ PR #3292: Quad Mechs no longer swap cover and aiming mode when doing a head hit edge reroll
++ PR #3292: Quad Meks no longer swap cover and aiming mode when doing a head hit edge reroll
 + PR #3289: Upgrading Mockito to 4.1.0
 + Issue #3240: Fixing JumpShip no Grav Deck Crit Handling
 + Issue #3273: Fixing Off-board Artillery NPE